alexjmanley/alexjmanley/README.md

 - 👋 Hi, I’m @alexjmanley
 - 👀 I’m interested in computers, games and sports
-- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on not much
 - 📫 How to reach me DM

 <!---